PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

 The devices download $M^c$ to update the local models for the subsequent training epochs, and the server-side models are updated by $M^s$.

-It has been proved in the previous phases that the model accuracy of each local model $M^k$ in \PipeLearn\ is not affected.
-In this phase, the FedAvg algorithm is used in \PipeLearn\ to generate the global model $M$ by aggregating $M^k$, where $k=1,2,...,K$, which is the same as in classic FL.
-Therefore, \PipeLearn\ maintains similar model accuracy with FL.
+It has been shown in the previous phases that the accuracy of each local model $M^k$ in \PiPar\ is not affected.
+The FedAvg algorithm is used in \PiPar\ to generate the global model $M$ by aggregating $M^k$, where $k=1,2,...,K$, which is the same as in classic FL.
+Therefore, \PiPar\ maintains a similar model accuracy to FL.